T-Mobile myTouch 4G Slide: Design

 The design of the myTouch 4G Slide is a refinement of that of the myTouch 4G.
 From the front, the phones look similar; the main differences between the two are small changes to the four physical buttons and a slightly smaller screen (the myTouch 4G Slide has a 3.7-inch screen, and the myTouch 4G a 3.8-inch screen).
 The backs of the phones, however, are noticeably different.
 The myTouch 4G Slide is thicker than the myTouch 4G due to the Slide's physical keyboard, which is not present on the myTouch 4G.

 Hardware

 Physical keyboard and input

-The myTouch 4G Slide stands out amongst other Android handsets because of its uncommon physical slide-out four-row keyboard.
-The Keyboard is backlighted when the Ambient Light Sensor detects low light, but this leaves the keyboard hard to see in many common situations.
+The myTouch 4G Slide stands out amongst all the other Android handsets because of its uncommon physical slide-out four-row keyboard.
+The Keyboard is backlit when the Ambient Light Sensor that detects low light, but this leaves the keyboard hard to see in many situations.
 An aftermarket app called Tasker includes control to force the keyboard backlight to stay on.

 The phone has four physical keys on the front: Home, Menu, Back, and the Genius Button; along with an optical trackpad.
 "Genius" is a custom voice command and text-to-speech system powered by Dragon Dictation technologies.
 The Genius Button replaces the Search button from the myTouch 3G.
 On the sides, the phone has its camera and volume adjustment buttons.
 On the top, the phone has its lock/power button.